We Offer Free Initial Consultation in Cases of:

 Anthony Castelli is certified as specialist in Ohio Workers Compensation by the Ohio State Bar Association.
 The worker's compensation laws provide monetary compensation to pay for medical expenses and to replace lost income as a result of injuries or illnesses that arise out of an employment as well as other monetary benefits.

 If the employer contests the claim, a denial may be issued even without a hearing.
-Therefore, it is important for you to immediately seek the advise of an attorney if you get anything from worker's compensation.
-Mr. Castelli handles his worker's compensation claims on a contingency basis, which means that a legal fee is paid only if he successfully obtains a recovery for you, although there may be expenses.
+Therefore, it is important for you to immediately seek the advice of an attorney if you get anything from worker's compensation.

 Can I Sue My Employer Instead of Filing a Workers' Compensation Claim?